tsantek/tomsantek.com/README.md

-This is portfolio website for tomsantek.
+This is portfolio website for tomsantek.surge.sh